pivotal/skenario/docs/concepts.md

 This is a good example of the System Dynamics principle that Stocks create delays and that these delays can lead to counter-intuitive non-linear dynamics.

+## CPU Model in Skenario

+The work of autoscalers is based on the cpu utilization metric.
+Skenario simulates the cpu allocation process and can calculate the cpu utilization at any given time.
+For more information see [Model with real CPU allocation!](https://docs.google.com/document/d/13FQa8eOeVQktmuHhlPgBm5n9lO7pxMvcK7PzsrL-HWU/edit#heading=h.m3q0jns5jtxq).